Your Google Business Profile Is Doing More Work Than You Think — Are You Letting It?

 Does Google Business Profile actually help a dental practice rank higher?
 Yes, in local search specifically.
 Google's local ranking algorithm weighs relevance, distance, and prominence — and your GBP directly feeds two of those three factors.
 A complete, active profile with strong reviews gives you better standing in the local pack than a bare-minimum listing.

 What's the best primary category for a dental Google Business Profile?
-According to Sterling Sky's research, "Dentist" is the most effective primary category in the vast majority of cases, because it captures the highest search volume for dental-related queries.
+"Dentist" is the most effective primary category in the vast majority of cases, because it captures the broadest search volume for dental-related queries.
 More specific categories like "Cosmetic Dentist" or "Oral Surgeon" work better as secondary categories.

 How many Google reviews does a dental practice need to be competitive?
-There's no fixed number, and it depends on your market and location.
-That said, Localo's analysis of over 2 million GBPs found that businesses ranking in the top three local positions typically have around 240 reviews.
-In less competitive markets, the threshold may be lower — but consistent review volume matters regardless.
+There's no fixed number, and it depends heavily on your market and location.
+In our experience, the practices consistently ranking in the top three local positions tend to have meaningfully more reviews than their competitors — often several hundred in mid-size markets.
+In less competitive areas, the threshold is lower, but consistent review volume matters regardless.

 Can a dental practice pay to rank better on Google Maps?
 No. Google's documentation explicitly states that local rankings cannot be improved through payment.
 Ranking depends on the quality and completeness of your profile, your reviews, and your overall online presence.